Moortiii/Protocol_Buffers/README.md

 }
 ````

-Now we have sufficient information to say where a given square is located, as well as define it's RGB color.
-Note that Protocol Buffers are backwards-compatible.
+Protocol Buffers are backwards-compatible.
 If you add a new field to an existing Protocol Buffer Message, programs that read the old structure will simply ignore the new fields.
 More information about this and the rules you need to follow can be found [here](https://developers.google.com/protocol-buffers/docs/javatutorial#extending-a-protocol-buffer).

 ### Repeated Message Fields
 A lot of information can be structured using simple data types such as integers and booleans, but this is not always sufficient.
 When using Protocol Buffers, you will quickly see the need for a way to send `arrays` or `lists` of information.
 Luckily, Protocol Buffers have built-in support for this using the `repeated` keyword.
 Let's look at an example.